 Like a Cash Balance Plan, a traditional Defined Benefit Plan is a type of Pension Plan.
-Pension Plans offer the largest annual tax deductible contributions and savings for business owners in that, depending on an owner’s age and compensation, annual deductible contributions for an owner may be as high as $250,000 allowing up to $2.8 million in tax deferred savings in as little as 10 years.
+Defined Benefit and Cash Balance Pension Plans offer the largest annual tax deductible contributions and savings for business owners in that, depending on an owner’s age and compensation, annual deductible contributions for an owner may be as high as $250,000 or more allowing up to $2.9 million in tax deferred savings in as little as 10 years.

 A Defined Benefit Plan can greatly exceed the individual limits of a 401(k) Profit Sharing Plan because it promises to make annual payments to the participant starting at the retirement age specified in the plan document.

 For example, consider an owner who is age 62, has participated in the Defined Benefit Plan for 10 years and has established an annual retirement benefit of $230,000 a year starting at age 62 (the maximum retirement benefit, indexed annually).
 By age 62 the plan would have needed to accumulate a lump sum amount of about $2.9 million to fund that $230,000 annual retirement benefit.
 So, if an owner starts a Defined Benefit Plan at age 53, the amount the employer would need to contribute would be approximately $250,000 each year to accumulate that $2.9 million lump sum amount by age 62.

 A Pension Plan favors older owners because the closer an owner is to retirement age, the fewer years he or she has left to accumulate the amount needed to fund the promised benefit.
 Therefore, annual Pension Plan contributions for an older owner can be higher compared to younger participants.